hegde95/GAN-for-speech-spectrogram/README.md

 ### -- Data Conversion: <br/>
 The source and target data format in this project are .wav files, but our GAN's work on images.
 1. **Audio to Image**: To convert the audio to spectrograms we sampled the audio at 16000 Hz and performed stft of lenght 512 and used a hop lenght of 256.
 The source audio files were also trimmed as to obtain a spectrogram of size 257 X 257.
 This image padded was with 0's to get a 260 X 260 array, which is the input and output to our GAN.
-2. **Image to Audio**: To convert the generated spectrograms to audio, we used the[griffin-lim algorithm](https://www.researchgate.net/publication/261315209_A_Fast_Griffin-Lim_Algorithm) on the clipped image.
+2. **Image to Audio**: To convert the generated spectrograms to audio, we used the [griffin-lim algorithm](https://www.researchgate.net/publication/261315209_A_Fast_Griffin-Lim_Algorithm) on the clipped image.
 We made sure that that the fft lenght and the hop lenght used in the istft was the same as before.<br />

 ### -- Patch GANs: <br/>
 Initially we constructed an CycleGAN to implement style trasfer.
 For our project we attemted to implement a Patch GAN.
 The code was based on [this link](https://machinelearningmastery.com/cyclegan-tutorial-with-keras/)<br />